-- D. Returning employees will be informed of the date to which they are expected to report to the location to which they are placed as far in advance as practicable, but not less than sixty (60) calendar days in advance of the date they are expected to report.
+- D. The returning employee will be placed at one of the requested locations where there is a vacancy consistent with his or her prioritized list.
+If there are no vacancies at any of the locations provided by the employee in their prioritized list, the Employer will provide the employee a list of at least five (5) locations within the field office(s) of the employee's prioritized duty location(s) where they may choose to be reassigned due to a current vacancy (as identified by the field office).
+Absent placement via this process, the employee will be returned to his or her home port or to a mutually agreeable location.
+6/11/2012 - D.E.
+Returning employees will be informed of the date to which they are expected to report to the location to which they are placed as far in advance as practicable, but not less than sixty (60) calendar days in advance of the date they are expected to report.
 Reporting dates will be established no later than sixty (60) calendar days from the end of the scheduled tour.
-Employees will be reimbursed for any expenses reasonably incurred as a result of their delayed departure from preclearance.
-They will also be placed on TDY at the pre-clearance location and the agency will reimburse his or her travel expenses to travel to his or her home port (or equivalent) every month. - E. When making placements under this Section for positions within a Port's core functions (e.g. passenger processing and cargo), the Employer has elected to provide the employee the necessary training (as determined by management) for the employee to perform the core function prior to or following the employee's placement. - F. During the above process, the Employer will provide returning employees a point of contact that may be contacted regarding the status of their return request and assignment.
+Employees will be reimbursed for any legally reimbursable expenses (in excess of their authorized allowances) reasonably incurred as a result of their delayed departure from Preclearance.
+They will also be placed on TDY at the pre clearance location and the agency will reimburse his or her travel expenses to travel to his or her home port (or equivalent) every month.
+Nothing in this provision prevents a mutual agreement between CBP and a returning employee to delay their departure from preclearance.
+6/11/2012 - E. F. When making placements under this Section for positions within a Port's core functions (e.g. passenger processing and cargo), the Employer has elected to provide the employee the necessary training (as determined by management) for the employee to perform the core function prior to or following the employee's placement. - F. G. During the above process, the Employer will provide returning employees a point of contact that may be contacted regarding the status of their return request and assignment.